CAPCOM PRO TOUR 2022 OFFICIAL TERMS AND CONDITIONS

 - CAPCOM Pro Tour Offline Premier（“CPTOffline”）

 - CAPCOM Pro Tour World Warrior（“CPTWW”）

-CPTOnline is a series of 19 online competitions held in various regions around the world («CPTOnline Competitions«), and the winners will be qualified for the CAPCOM CUP IX (subject to exceptions in accordance with these rules).
+CPTOnline is a series of 19 online competitions held in various regions around the world («CPTOnline «).
+CPTOffline is an offline competition held in United States of America (“CPTOffline”) and the winners will be qualified for the CAPCOM CUP IX (subject to exceptions in accordance with these rules).